 </script>

-This code includes the Mermaid library via CDN and bymermaid.initialize({ startOnLoad: true });指示Mermaid在页面加载完成后自动扫描并渲染所有带有Mermaid标记的代码块。
+This code includes the Mermaid library via CDN and throughmermaid.initialize({ startOnLoad: true });Instruct Mermaid to automatically scan and render all code blocks marked with Mermaid after the page has loaded.

-If the chart does not display or there are error messages in the browser console, you can perform the following checks:
+If the chart does not display or there are error messages in the browser console, you can check the following:

-• Check the syntax of the Markdown code block:Ensure Mermaid code is strictly enclosed inmermaid` 和between.
+• Check the Markdown code block syntax:Ensure that the Mermaid code is strictly enclosed inmermaid` 和between.

-• Check JavaScript inclusion:Confirmbase.htmlIn the template file, the Mermaid introduction code is correct, and the network connection is normal, the CDN resources can be loaded.
+• Check the JavaScript inclusion:Confirmbase.htmlThe Mermaid code snippet is correct in the corresponding template file, and the network connection is normal, the CDN resources can be loaded.

-• Clear cache:Click in the Anqi CMS backendUpdate the cache,Sometimes browser cache also needs to be cleared manually.
+• Clear the cache:Click in the AnQi CMS backend.Update CacheSometimes, the browser cache also needs to be cleared manually.

-• Mermaid version:The Mermaid version specified in the CDN link (}]@10) May be updated over time.
-If you encounter compatibility issues, you can try to check the official Mermaid documentation, update to the latest stable version.
+• Mermaid version:The Mermaid version specified in the CDN link (@10) May be updated over time.
+If you encounter compatibility issues, try to view the official Mermaid documentation and update to the latest stable version.

-Through such configuration, the CMS not only helps you efficiently manage content, but also leverages the powerful capabilities of Mermaid to present complex logic and processes in a直观可视化的way to your readers, greatly enhancing the reading experience and understanding efficiency of the content.
+With such configuration, Anqi CMS can not only help you efficiently manage content, but also leverage the powerful capabilities of Mermaid to visually display complex logic and processes to your readers in an intuitive manner, greatly enhancing the reading experience and understanding efficiency of the content.

-This is usually because you forget to include the Mermaid JavaScript rendering library in the website's frontend template.The Markdown editor of AnQi CMS can recognize and process Mermaid code blocks, but it only converts them into a specific HTML structure.base.htmlIn or similar public template files, manually add the CDN link and initialization code for the Mermaid library.Please refer to the section "Configure the front-end template to support Mermaid rendering" in the article for the operation.
+This is usually because you forget to include the Mermaid JavaScript rendering library in the website's frontend template.The Anqi CMS Markdown editor recognizes and processes Mermaid code blocks, but it only converts them to a specific HTML structure.You need to make the browser render these HTML structures into actual flowcharts, bybase.htmlIn a similar public template file, manually add the CDN link and initialization code for the Mermaid library.Please refer to the section 'Configure the front-end template to support Mermaid rendering' in the article for instructions.

-2. Can I insert HTML instead of Mermaid flowcharts directly in the Markdown editor?
+2. Can I directly insert HTML in the Markdown editor to replace the Mermaid flowchart?
 For example, using SVG code.

-Theoretically, Markdown editors can directly display SVG or plain HTML elements after rendering to HTML.However, drawing flowcharts directly with SVG or complex HTML can be very cumbersome and difficult to maintain.Mermaid's advantage lies in its concise text syntax, allowing you to quickly generate complex charts as if you were writing code, and then the JavaScript library automatically converts them into beautiful SVG images.If you pursue efficiency and maintainability, Mermaid is a better choice.For simple static HTML content, directly inserting HTML is feasible, but for dynamic charts, using Mermaid with a JavaScript library is the correct solution.
+In theory, Markdown editors can directly display SVG or plain HTML elements after rendering to HTML.However, directly writing SVG or complex HTML to draw flowcharts can be very cumbersome and difficult to maintain.The advantage of Mermaid lies in its concise text syntax, allowing you to quickly generate complex diagrams as if you were writing code, and then automatically convert them into beautiful SVG images with a JavaScript library.If you are pursuing efficiency and maintainability, Mermaid is the better choice.For simple static HTML content, directly inserting HTML is feasible, but for dynamic charts, Mermaid combined with the JavaScript library is the correct choice.

-3. Does Mermaid support dynamic data, such as reading data from a database to generate charts?
+3. Does Mermaid flowchart support dynamic data, such as reading data from a database to generate charts?